Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 ## Inner Mastery

-At level 3, you learn to better control and focus your magical abilities, beginning to master your own spirit.
-You have advantage on Presence (Anima) skill checks made to activate your Inner Strength class feature.
+At level 3, you learn to translate your inner strength into external precision.
+Whenever you  make an attack, you may choose to use your Presence (Anima) skill check result made as part of your Inner Strength class feature instead of making a basic or special attack roll for that attack.
+You may not change this choice after seeing the results of the attack, and you use the d20 rolled for the skill check to determine if the attack was a critical hit.

 ## Tranquility